 The drastic abbreviation of the original changing portrait sequences affected some of their interpretations.
 Most glaringly, what had been a ghostly Flying Dutchman manifestation became simply a nice ship getting ripped up by foul weather, as we have seen.
 But April-December also underwent a change.
 The full, four-panel sequence is clearly a statement on the brevity of youthful beauty, as a young lady's life is allegorically reduced to the span of a single year.
 But that's not how I read it when the effect was new.
 Contrary to what you might think, the word "December" was perfectly readable even in the lightning flashes, but by its very nature the effect in its original presentation disallowed you a good close look at the December phase.
 I thought it was a corpse, and I thought the point of it all was that someone young and beautiful in the month of April could be (and in this case would be) a rotting cadaver before the year was out if Death should happen to pay an untimely visit.
 "This was her in April, and this was her by December."

 Funny thing is, even after you get a good look at December, I'm still not sure that that interpretation can be ruled entirely out of court.
-The difference between Marc Davis's concept sketch of April and the portrait actually used in the ride (painted by Ed Kahn) is slight . . .
+The difference between Marc Davis's concept sketch of April and the portrait actually used in the ride (painted by Ed Kohn) is slight . . .

 represents exactly the same idea?
 In the Disneyland version, he flashes back and forth from panel one to panel six.